Melvil Dewey: Antisemitism and racism

-The Lake Placid Club banned Jews, blacks, and others from membership, a policy written by Dewey.
+The Lake Placid Club banned Jews, blacks, and others from membership, a policy written by Dewey himself.
 Out of fear, Dewey bought the land adjacent to the Lake Placid Club to prevent Jews from purchasing it.
-In 1904, the New York State Board of Regents received a petition demanding Dewey's removal as state librarian because of his personal involvement in the Lake Placid Club's policy of excluding Jews and other religious and ethnic groups.
+In 1904, the New York State Board of Regents received a petition demanding Dewey's removal as state librarian because of his involvement in the Lake Placid Club's policy of excluding Jews and other religious and ethnic groups.
 While the regents declined to remove Dewey, they did issue a public rebuke, and in the summer of 1905 he resigned as a result.

 American Library Association medal

-At the June 2019 conference of the American Library Association, the Council voted to remove Dewey's name from its top honor, the Melvil Dewey Medal; the resolution cited Dewey's history of racism, anti-Semitism, and sexual harassment.
+At the June 2019 conference of the American Library Association, the Council voted to remove Dewey's name from its top honor, the Melvil Dewey Medal; the resolution cited Dewey's history of racism, antisemitism, and sexual harassment.
 The resolution was passed overwhelmingly with no debate.
 The award was renamed the ALA Medal of Excellence at the Association's January 2020 conference.